0111010001100100/NBAStatScraper/README.md

 A Pandas dataframe containing the team stats for a chosen year.

 ### Game
+These two are currently broken.
+I suspect it is an issue with WSL.
 #### `get_shot_chart(home, away, date)`
 Parameters:
   - `home`: The 3 letter abbreviation of the home team (e.g. `'TOR'`, `'BOS'`)